 Send Large Files Without Compression

-MASV never compresses your files – and you’ll never need to compress your files when using MASV, either.
+MASV never compresses your files, and you’ll never have to compress your files when sending them with MASV.